linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Pharmaceuticals and Intangibles in Valuation.md

 ![](a33303a2ea6bca83e2ccd75601c0f3e4.png)

 - Shift from manufacturing to service & technology
-- Many key assets of firms are intangibles:
+- Many key assets of firms are [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangibles]] :
 	 - R&D and patents
 	 - Brands and advertising
 	 - Training and human capital investments